December 2, 2025

 Design Based Solution:

-Like before and after, difference in differences comparisons are design based:
+Like before and after, differences in differences comparisons are design based:

 By comparing changes over time in “treated” (\(X\) changes) and “untreated” (\(X\) does not change) cases: